AsaM1taka/Shooter-Game/README.md

 Project Title: Miku Madness

 Description of Project:
 Play as well known vocaloid "Miku", to spread her songs to all her sad fans who need cheering up.
-By spreading her songs she can win by helping everyone.
+By spreading her songs she can win by helping 16 people become happy.

 Instructions for use:
 Keyboard and Mouse.
 WASD to move.
 Left click to shoot.

 How it works:
 Player character shoots bullets at enemies who follow you when they enter the Area2D around the characters.
 When the bullet enters the enemies collider a particle system is called and the enemy sprite turns from sad to happy and is counted as a point on the Label.

-Assets:

-Art- Created by me

-bullet.gd - modified from [reference](https://www.youtube.com/watch?v=RxgkNv3APoU)
+Reach 16 points and you win, lose if enemy enters collider.

 | Assets       | Savings |
 | ----------- | ------- |